SebGSX/rankings/README.md

 │   ├── workflows/               # GitHub Actions workflows
 ├── src/
 │   ├── Rankings/                # Main application source code
+│   │   ├── Extensions/          # Extension methods used to configure the application
+│   │   ├── Parsers/             # Parsers for command-line arguments as well as file content │   │   ├── Resources/           # Embedded resources such as localized, reusable strings
+│   │   ├── Services/            # Services used by the application
+│   │   ├── Storage/             # Storage implementations (file-based)
+│   │   ├── Validators/          # Validators for command-line arguments
 ├── test/
 │   ├── Rankings.UnitTests/      # Unit tests for the application
 ├── .gitignore                   # Git ignore file